carlospsvieira/inventory-system/README.md

-# 2 in 1 Inventory System with Purchase Orders.
+# 2 in 1 Inventory with Purchase Order System

-### Under construction.

 ##### Intro: